mlabs-haskell/DeNS/doc/Architecture.md

 **DISCUSSION:** Since the `owner` owns the token, this validator gives them "free reign" to update it as they please.
 In practise, to not confuse offchain code and devalue one's own Records (by e.g. giving it to someone else for free), one would most likely want to check the following conditions as well

 - The NFT in the inputs contains a token that satisfies the constraints outlined above in the section
-- The output contains a single UTxO with an _inline_ `DeNSKey` datum which is equal to the input passed in by the user
+- The output contains a single UTxO with an _inline_ `RecordDatum` datum which is equal to the input passed in by the user
 - This output UTxO is paid to the validator

 ## Architecture - Arweave (Technical) (WIP)